syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 ### Format and rotate Images

 Absolute positioned images have properties such as position, wrap formats, and alignments.
 These properties are not applicable when the text wrapping style is inline.
-You can also rotate an image and apply flipping (horizontal and vertical) to an image.
+You can also rotate an image and apply flipping (horizontal and vertical) to it.

 The following code example illustrates how various picture formats can be applied to the picture: